Neopets: Gameplay

 Neopets allows users to create and care for digital pets called "Neopets" and explore the virtual world of Neopia.
 There is no set objective for the users, but they are expected to feed and care for their Neopets when they grow hungry or ill.
 Neopets will not die if neglected, but their health can limit their gameplay.

 Neopets come in a variety of species and colors and users can create or adopt their own.
 Users can obtain items to interact with their Neopet, such as books to read and toys to play with them.
 Neopets can be customised with certain clothing items, paintbrushes, morphing potions, and accessories.
 Neopets themselves can have pets of their own called Petpets.

 Users can build a customisable Neohome for their Neopets and furnish it with furniture, wallpaper, and flooring.
 Neopets can battle against other Neopets or non-player characters in the Battledome but they cannot die there.

 Neopia is a virtual planet with fantasy lands inhabited by Neopets and other virtual creatures.
 Each land has a different theme, such as pirates or prehistory, and their own shops, games, and attractions.
 Neopia follows its own calendar and time zone, which runs concurrent with real-world Pacific Time, and has tie-ins with certain real-world holidays such as Halloween and Christmas.

-It has its own economy and stock market based on Neopoints.
+It has its own economy and trade markets based on Neopoints.
 Users can earn Neopoints through various means including playing games and selling items, which can be invested or used to buy various virtual goods and services.

 The site is regularly updated with features like new games, items, and content.
 Occasionally, the Neopets team release interactive storylines to expand the in-universe lore.
 In addition to the site content updated by the Neopets team, users also contribute content to the site.
 User contributions come in the form of prescreened submissions and readily editable content that is automatically filtered, such as the site's weekly electronic newspaper The Neopian Times.
 There are different types of submissions that will be accepted.